🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“Ά Public WiFi Availability + 5.2 -- 10 Free public WiFi is available in many cafes, hotels, and some municipal spots, but not as widespread as in larger European cities; coverage is moderate.
+πŸ“Ά Public WiFi Availability + 5.2 -- 10 Free public WiFi is available in many cafes, hotels, and some municipal areas, but coverage is not as extensive as in larger cities.

 βš–οΈ LEGAL & ADMINISTRATIVE